 September 24, 2012 at 2:56 pm

-filed under PD
+filed under Professional Development

 Whatever the level of instruction, the issues related to professional development remain pretty consistent.
 PD has to do with bettering ourselves as teachers and, since our clientele and curricula are constantly changing, this practice of self-improvement must be an ongoing endeavor as well.